1jour1vin

 3.6/5See all 94 reviews

-The Côtes du Tarn PGI is an appellation whose geographical area is located north of Toulouse, in the southwestern region.
-The PGI label replaced the former Vin de Pays des Côtes du Tarn appellation in 2009.
-The IGP Côtes du Tarn may be followed by a more specific geographical indication: "Cunac" or "Cabanes."
+The Côtes du Tarn PGI is a designation whose geographical area is located north of Toulouse, in the Southwest region.
+The PGI label replaced the former Vin de Pays des Côtes du Tarn designation in 2009.
+The Côtes du Tarn IGP may be followed by a more specific geographical indication: "Cunac" or "Cabanes".

-The terroir of the IGP Côtes du Tarn consists of stony and gravelly soils, with the vines growing on the hillsides of the Tarn.
-The climate of the IGP Côtes du Tarn is mainly oceanic in winter and spring, while it is influenced by the Mediterranean during the other seasons.
+The terroir of the Côtes du Tarn IGP consists of stony and gravelly soils, with the vines growing on the hills of the Tarn.
+The climate of the Côtes du Tarn IGP is primarily oceanic in winter and spring, while it is influenced by the Mediterranean climate during the other seasons.

-There are quite a few grape varieties authorized for Côtes du Tarn rosé and red wines, but Gamay is mainly used for the latter.
-The red wines of the Côtes du Tarn PGI are light and harmonious.
-The white wines of the PGI are dry and lively, mainly made from Sauvignon, Muscadelle, Mauzac, or Chardonnay grape varieties, although others are also authorized.
-The qualities of Côtes du Tarn PGI wines are worth discovering, particularly at Domaine Plageoles.
+The grape varieties authorized for Côtes du Tarn rosé and red wines are relatively numerous, but it is Gamay that is primarily used for the latter.
+The red wines of the Côtes du Tarn IGP are thus light and harmonious.
+The white wines of the IGP are dry and lively, primarily made from Sauvignon, Muscadelle, Mauzac, or Chardonnay grapes, although others are permitted.
+The qualities of the Côtes du Tarn IGP wines are worth discovering, particularly at Domaine Plageoles.

-More information on the website of IGP Côtes du Tarn
+For more information, visit the website at IGP Côtes du Tarn

-Buy the best wines from the Côtes du Tarn in a private sale!
+Buy the best wines from the Côtes du Tarn at a private sale!

 Rated site